amir9480/instagram-hide-all/README.md

 python instagram-hide-all.py unhide
 ```

+### Step3: Restore settings
-To reset to your preferred settings:
+After 24 hours you can reset to your preferred settings with this command:
 ```bash
 python instagram-hide-all.py reset
 ```